Joan Gabel: University of Minnesota presidency

 In December 2018, the University of Minnesota regents unanimously approved Gabel as president of the state's university system; she was selected from among 67 applicants.
 Gabel was the first woman to hold the office.

-Gabel shifted the university to online courses during the COVID-19 pandemic and, following George Floyd's murder, negotiated new terms for the Minnesota Police Department's presence on campus.
+Gabel shifted the university to online courses during the COVID-19 pandemic and, following George Floyd's murder, negotiated new terms for the Minneapolis Police Department's presence on campus.

 As president of UMN, Gabel oversaw increases in the university's research, fundraising, and graduation rates.
 During her tenure, UMN surpassed a record-breaking $1 billion in annual research expenditures and became one of the top one percent of patent-producing universities.
 In 2020, the Department of Defense awarded the university funding to create a new Manufacturing Innovation Institute.
 Using the lessons learned about the use of technology and online education during the COVID-19 pandemic, Gabel introduced an accelerated health care program administered at the university's Rochester campus, called NXT GEN MED.

 In 2021, Gabel created the university's inaugural Senior Advisor to the President for Native American Affairs in order to deepen the relationship between UMN, a land-grant university, and Minnesota's Tribal Nations.

 During the later part of her tenure at the University of Minnesota, Gabel faced some criticism regarding her compensation and approved outside activities.
 In December 2022, Gabel joined the board of Securian Financial Group following the University of Minnesota's regents giving her permission to do so, approving a "conflict management plan" by a 9-3 public vote.
 Despite this, Gabel's membership on the Securian board came under scrutiny because Securian had contracts with the university, and Gabel voluntarily resigned from the Securian board in January 2023.
 There was also a perceived conflict of interest regarding the appointment of the interim chancellor of University of Minnesota's Duluth campus despite Gabel's recusal from the process.